Emboiss13/Guess-Number_Game-JS/README.md

-# Guess My Number Game
+# 🔢 Guess My Number Game 👩🏽‍💻

 ## Overview

 "Guess My Number!" is a simple web-based game where players guess a secret number between 1 and 20.
 The player starts with a score of 20, and each incorrect guess reduces the score by 1.
 If the player guesses the number correctly, the game congratulates them and updates the high score.
-Players can restart the game at any time using the "Again!" button.
+Players can restart the game anytime using the "Again!" button.

+It is important to note that even though I coded the logic for this game myself using JavaScript, the template HTML and CSS starter was provided to me as part of my [Udemy Course](https://www.udemy.com/course/the-complete-javascript-course/) by [Jonas Sschmedtmann](https://www.udemy.com/user/jonasschmedtmann/).

-## Features
+## 📃 Features

 - User-friendly interface with clear instructions.
 - Responsive design suitable for different screen sizes.